aws/amazon-documentdb-jdbc-driver/src/markdown/support/troubleshooting-guide.md

 ### Invalid username or password

 #### What to look for:
-- `Authorization failed for user '<username>' on database 'admin' with mechanism 'SCRAM-SHA-1'.`
+- `Invalid username or password or user is not authorized on database '<database>'.
+Please check your settings.
+Authorization failed for user '<username>' on database 'admin' with mechanism 'SCRAM-SHA-1'.`
 - `Exception authenticating MongoCredential{mechanism=SCRAM-SHA-1, userName='<username>', source='admin', password=<hidden>, mechanismProperties=<hidden>}'.`

 #### What to do: